 It’s hard to manage what you can’t count.
 The same is true whether trying to manage a fish population or a group of fish conservation areas.
 Community co-managed freshwater protected areas called Fish Conservation Zones (FCZs) have been officially established throughout Lao PDR as a fisheries management strategy for the past 25 years.
 However, it is still hard to answer a few basic questions about these conservation zones, such as: How many are there?
 Where are they?
 And are they functioning effectively?
 A project funded by the Critical Ecosystem Partnership Fund has endeavored to answer some of these questions.
 FISHBIO worked with the Lao Department of Livestock and Fisheries (DLF) to produce a status report and a formal tally of the FCZs in the country.
 The recently completed report synthesizes the results of two government workshops on FCZs held in 2017, along with input from DLF.
-It lists the most up-to-date tally as 1,677 FCZs in Lao PDR, which includes 1,313 FCZs that are formally recognized by the government, and 364 unofficial FCZs that are managed solely by communities.
+It lists the most up-to-date tally as 1,313 FCZs that are formally recognized by the government.
 The report is available to download online here.

 It is important to note that not all FCZs may currently be functional or active, and instead may exist in name only.
 Workshop participants identified several environmental and logistical challenges to community fisheries management that can cause an FCZ to become inactive, environmental challenges included impacts to the river habitat in the FCZ from infrastructure development, such as building hydropower dams, roads, and bridges; land clearance and soil erosion near FCZs; sand and gravel mining in or upstream of the sites; and the use of chemical pesticides in agriculture that harm fishes.
 Logistical challenges included a lack of budget to support long-term FCZ monitoring and enforcement, old or broken FCZ signs, changes in village leadership that result in decreased support for the FCZ or weakening of the regulations, and a lack of coordination and communication between villagers and government staff to implement the FCZ regulations.
 Participants also noted that little is being done to curb the sale of illegal fishing gear such as electrical devices, which still appear in many shops or markets.